stevencombs/retrocombs.github.io/_posts/mega65/2021-08-31-mega65-on-mac-xemu.md

 1. Right-click in the *xmega65* window and a menu will appear.
 2. From the menu, use the mouse/trackpad to select *SD-card* \| *Update files on SD image*.
 The *select your ROM image file* window will appear; however, we've not downloaded a `.ROM` file yet.
 Let's do this next.

     > **NOTE:** There are two `.ROM` versions available for the MEGA65.
 The first is an official `.ROM` that is available with a MEGA65 Dev Kit, or later a MEGA65, purchase.
 The second is an in development community open `.ROM`.
-I will demonstrate how to install the Dev Kit ROM; however, the process for the open ROM is the same.
-Visit [Open ROMs for MEGA65](https://files.mega65.org?id=8aec2fba-3b0a-4677-80ae-7a7f5f4f0cb8) page on the [MEGA65 Files Host](https://files.mega65.org/html/main.php) to download the open ROM if you don't have access to an official ROM.
+I will demonstrate how to install the Dev Kit `.ROM`; however, the process for the open ROM is the same.
+Visit [Open ROMs for MEGA65](https://files.mega65.org?id=8aec2fba-3b0a-4677-80ae-7a7f5f4f0cb8) page on the [MEGA65 Files Host](https://files.mega65.org/html/main.php) to download the open ROM if you don't have access to an official ROM. {**UPDATE: 2021-09-01**} There is no need to change the name of the .ROM file as I state in the video. `xmega65` can detect the contents of the file.

 3. Close the *xmega65* app.
 8. Start the *xmega65* application.